 a.
 Procedures for Resolving Patron Disputes.
 Except as otherwise provided in Subsection (b) of this Section, whenever any patron of any Gaming Activity being conducted by the Gaming Enterprise under the provisions of this Gaming Ordinance believes that he or she should not have lost any money, or has not received any winnings to which the patron believes he or she was entitled, or in any other respect was treated wrongly or unfairly, any employee to whom the patron communicates the complaint shall refer the patron to the Manager.
 The Manager shall investigate the matter thoroughly, and shall attempt to resolve the complaint amicably and promptly and in keeping with the spirit of this Gaming Ordinance.
-The Manager's proposed action shall be communicated to the patron is dissatisfied with the resolution proposed by the Manager, the patron may, within ten (10) calendar days of receipt of the Manager's decision, appeal to the Commission.
+The Manager's proposed action shall be communicated to the patron in writing, no more than ten (10) calendar days after the complaint is brought to the Manager.
+If the patron is dissatisfied with the resolution proposed by the Manager, the patron may, within ten (10) calendar days of receipt of the Manager's decision, appeal to the Commission.
 The Commission shall investigate the facts underlying the complaint and the actions of the Manager thereon, and shall make a final decision, in writing, either to affirm the Manager's proposed resolution, or to take some different action (but in no case shall the Commission's decision be less favorable to the patron than the Manager's proposal).
 If the patron is still dissatisfied, he or she may request that the dispute be referred to binding arbitration, either by a single arbitrator (if the parties agree on one) or by a panel of three (3) arbitrators, one appointed by the patron, one appointed by the Manager, and a third by the other two; provided, that if the arbitration results in a decision that is no more favorable to the patron than the decision of the Commission, the patron shall bear one-half of the costs of the arbitration.
 The arbitrator(s) shall establish procedures to ensure a full, fair, and expeditious hearing of the dispute.

-b.
-Resolving Patron and Visitor Claims of Liability for Bodily Injury or Property Damage.
+Resolving Patron and Visitor Claims of Liability for Bodily Injury or b.
+Property Damage.